bgunics-talend/tSamba/README.md

 * tSambaFileCopy is not migrated.
 * tSambaWaitForFile is not migrated.

 ### Changelog:
 v2.0 - 2020 July 02 - Initial release.

 ### Changelog:
 v2.1 - Added Streaming option for Input component

+v2.2 - Changed the SDK to jcifs-ng
+Refactored the connection to an external utils file.
+No dedicated connection component yet.